chebil/DESLab/content/event/agenticAi/index.md

   - walidayedi
 ---
 <div style="text-align: justify">
 A workshop will be organized by the Data Engineering and Semantics research unit at the Faculty of Sciences of Sfax.
-The training covers an introdusction to **Agentic AI**.</br>
+The training covers an introduction to Agentic AI and will be delivered by Walid Ayedi, a dedicated senior researcher at DES.</br>
 </div>

  {{< figure src="agentic.jpeg" id="dagentic" >}}